CJSI-FM

-CJSI-FM is a christian radio station that broadcasts at 88.9 FM from Calgary, Alberta, Canada.
-The station uses the on-air brand Shine 88.9 FM, part of the Touch Canada Broadcast Network along with sister stations CJRY-FM in Edmonton and CKRD-FM in Red Deer.
-CJSI's studios are located on MacLeod Trail South, while its transmitter is located on Old Banff Coach Road in the western part of Calgary.
+CJSI-FM 88.9 Shine FM is a christian radio station that broadcasts from Calgary, Alberta, Canada.
+The station uses the on-air brand 88.9 Shine FM, part of the Touch Canada Broadcast Network along with sister stations Shine FM Edmonton CJRY-FM and 90.5 Shine FM Red Deer CKRD-FM.
+Along with AM stations AM 700 The Light Calgary CJLI-AM, and AM 930 The Light Edmonton CJCA-AM.
+88.9 Shine FM's broadcasts from the heart of Calgary downtown on 17th avenue SW.

 The station received approval by the CRTC in 1996.

 The station plays contemporary Christian music that is "safe and fun for the whole family", featuring artists like Third Day, Mercy Me, Natalie Grant, Toby Mac, Switchfoot and Lifehouse.
-Weekend specialty programs include the CT-20, The Sound of Light, 20 The Countdown Magazine, Hope in Anguish and The Heart of Worship.
+Weekend specialty programs include the Keep the Faith, 20 The Countdown, Adventures in Odyssey and Focus on the Family.